 The mature take is not "execution good, portal bad."
 It's: portals and execution are different layers, and pretending a portal is an execution platform is how you ship a year of UI and still bottleneck on tickets.
 Many teams ultimately want both — a catalog and an engine.
 The mistake is buying the catalog and assuming the engine came with it.

-Where Atmosly fits: an execution IDP, grounded in what it actually runs
+Where Atmosly fits: an execution IDP

 Atmosly is built on the execution side of this line, and it's worth being specific about why — because "it executes" is a claim that only matters if it's backed by real mechanics.
-(For the catalog/visibility side, Atmosly complements rather than replaces a system-of-record portal; the point below is that the action layer is native.)

 None of that is a catalog tile linking out to a console.
 It's the platform performing operations directly, with the credentials, the approval gate, the audit trail, and the rollback living inside the platform that did the work.
+And critically: a human still merges the PR.
+Reviewability isn't a limitation here — it's the reason teams trust it enough to actually adopt it.

 A decision framework: which do you actually need?